Afri-pay/AfriPay/.github/issues/02-stellar-settlement.md

 ## Acceptance criteria

 - A payment intent can produce a gateway invocation XDR for Testnet.
-- A Freighter-signed invocation can be submitted and polled to a terminal result.
+- A locally signed native-wallet invocation can be submitted and polled to a terminal result.
 - Failed, expired, and rejected transactions map to explicit application states.
 - Explorer links and public evidence are added only after real execution.